 If you then try to install the addon manually as suggested, the installation will fail and you will see an error message notifying you of your site’s current PHP version and the PHP version required by the addon.

 WordPress Version Requirements

 WordPress version 5.5 or higher is required for WPForms to work successfully.

 Each WPForms addon also has its own WordPress and WPForms version requirements.
 The best way to make sure your addons are always compatible with your site is to use the latest versions of WordPress and WPForms.

 Frequently Asked Questions

-You should update your PHP version to 7.0 or greater (whatever the latest version is that is offered by your web host).
-Most sites can upgrade to PHP 7+ without issues, which is our recommendation.
+You should update your PHP version to 7.4 or higher.
+Ideally, you should upgrade to the latest version your web host offers.
+Most sites can upgrade to PHP 7+ without issues.